Download the course information (English PDF Version) HERE (opens in a new window).

 点击下载课程信息 (中文版) (opens in a new window).

 Considering a career in international cultural development?
-The School of Humanities and Communication Arts, in collaboration with the Australia-China Institute for Arts and Culture (ACIAC), is offering a stimulating and rigorous degree to meet the needs of cultural institutions, creative industries and government departments in their increasing international engagement.
+The School of Humanities and Communication Arts, in collaboration with the Institute for Australian and Chinese Arts and Culture, is offering a stimulating and rigorous degree to meet the needs of cultural institutions, creative industries and government departments in their increasing international engagement.
 The program also has an efficient pathway for PhD, which prepares students for an academic career in cross-cultural studies.

 Flexible Course Design